sofaspawn/pxlate/README.md

 - [x] replace the window with the average value of the 2x2 pixel grid
 - [x] move the window for the entire image
 - [x] render the image

+- [ ]  add more functions such as "actual" pixelate, negative, etc...
+- [ ] downscale image -> upscale image -> apply color from color pallete